-Larry Rosler is a freelance editor formerly on the staff of Boyds Mills Press, where he served as founding editor.
-At BMP, he had a keen interest in publishing books reflecting cultural diversity, such as The Always Prayer Shawl by Sheldon Oberman (National Jewish Book Award & Sydney Taylor Award); Becoming Billie Holiday by Carole Boston Weatherford (Coretta Scott King Award, Honor); Time to Pray by Maha Addasi (Arab American Book Award, Honor); and Fly Free by Roseanne Thong (Asian/Pacific American Award for Literature, Honor).
+Larry Rosler was founding editor of Boyds Mills Press, where he had a keen interest in books featuring cultural diversity, such as The Always Prayer Shawl by Sheldon Oberman (National Jewish Book Award); Becoming Billie Holiday by Carole Boston Weatherford (Coretta Scott King Award, Honor); Time to Pray by Maha Addasi (Arab American Book Award, Honor); and Fly Free by Roseanne Thong (Asian/Pacific American Award for Literature, Honor).
 Other books include A Splendid Friend, Indeed by Suzanne Bloom (Theodor Geisel Award Honor Book); Raggin’ Jazzin’ Rockin’ by Susan VanHecke (YALSA-ALA Excellence in Young Adult Nonfiction Award Nominee), and many others.
 He also edited three books chosen for the Pennsylvania One Book, Every Young Child Reading Initiative.

 He was a bookseller with New Morning Books in SoHo before joining Henry Holt & Company, where he was on the staff of the marketing and editorial departments.
-As assistant to the editor in chief, he had the opportunity to work on books by Edward Abbey, Bella Akhmadulina,
+As assistant to John Macrae, editor in chief, he had the opportunity to work on books by Edward Abbey, Bella Akhmadulina,

 Born and raised in Newark, New Jersey, Larry is a graduate of Seton Hall University, with a B. A. in Communication.
-He studied in the City University of New York Publishing Program, received a certificate in public relations from New York University, and is an alumnus of the ASCAP Foundation Musical Theatre Workshop.
+He studied in the City University of New York Publishing Program and received a certificate in public relations from New York University.
+He also is an alumnus of the ASCAP Foundation Musical Theatre Workshop.